libingyao/mcatCS/README.md

 ## Query examples

-After these step, you can cross-match and query certain celestial object data from the catalogs using the function 'Protobuf to Tree' in /mcatCS/Grouped Spatial Index File Generation/src/GSIF_main.cpp.
+After these steps, you can cross-match and query certain celestial object data from the catalogs using the function 'Protobuf to Tree' in /mcatCS/Grouped Spatial Index File Generation/src/GSIF_main.cpp.

 Input the coordinates: 43.5923, -89.9253